xSardine/stats.anisongdb/README.md

 quarto render stats --output-dir ../docs/
 ```

-This will generate the HTML file in the `public` folder.
+This will generate the HTML file in the `docs` folder.

 Preview the HTML file in your browser :